netdata/netdata/docs/dashboards-and-charts/alerts-tab.md

 ## Active tab

-From the Active tab you can see all the active alerts in your War Room.
+From the Active tab you can see all the active alerts in your Room.
 You will be presented with a table having information about each alert that is in warning or critical state.

 You can always sort the table by a certain column by clicking on the name of that column, and using the gear icon on the top right to control which columns are visible at any given time.